 In leg wounds, we mainly perform lesion trimming, which consists of removing dead tissue.
 When the bone is hit, we exclusively install external fixators.
 Nerves, muscles and tendons cannot usually be repaired in an emergency setting.

-As injuries are very severe, the tissues are often difficult to recognize within the wound.
+As injuries are very severe, the tissues are often difficult to recognise within the wound.
 Sometimes they are just not there, carried away by the bullet.
-We cannot always recognize the normal anatomical order, as the features we look for are no longer present.
+We cannot always recognise the normal anatomical order, as the features we look for are no longer present.
 We have to incise, upstream or downstream of the wound, to find the base of a nerve, a tendon, a blood vessel.
 This is similar to surgeries that are conducted on war wounds.

 Surgery is extremely complex to perform and operations can last several hours.
 They are also complicated by the lack of certain materials and equipment.
 Today, only one hospital in Gaza has the necessary equipment for skin grafts and I came with my own microsurgery kit, including sutures and magnifying glasses.
 The teams we work with at Al-Aqsa and Al-Shifa hospitals are qualified teams, with whom we have good collaboration.